 The Conservation Lands System (CLS) is considered the backbone of the Sonoran Desert Conservation Plan (SDCP).
-The CLS was constructed based on the science of the SDCP with participation and oversight by the SDCP Science Technical Advisory Team (STAT) and according to the most current tenets of conservation biology and biological reserve design.
+The CLS was constructed based on the science of the SDCP with participation and oversight by the SDCP Science Technical Advisory Team and according to the most current tenets of conservation biology and biological reserve design.
 The five tenets of the CLS are to:

 - Perpetuate the comprehensive conservation of vulnerable species;